orstavik/JoiComponents/book/chapter3_lifecycle/Pattern_init_attr.md

 2. Sometimes, it is a better principle to "fill in" a default attribute value, and let the user override that value if they want.
-The value in itself might be descriptive and to describe it as "void" seen from the outside is misleading.
+   1. The attribute value in itself might be informative, and to implicitly describe that value as "void" is misleading seen from the outside.
-And having the value accessible makes the inner workings of the element simpler.
+   2. Having the value accessible makes the inner workings of the element simpler.
+      The custom element might have states that always would require some version of the state marker set.
+      `undefined` might be the state of the attribute, but what the attribute represents internally in the element's code can never be `undefined`.

+## Example: A impractical and misleading RainBow
 The `RainBow` example below illustrate the need for both the conditions above.

 ```html